rajeshpleti/SITHARAMA/elysiumanalytics.md

-To search the indices that match the current index pattern, enter your search criteria in the query bar.
-By default, you’ll use Kibana’s standard query language (KQL), which features autocomplete and a simple, easy-to-use syntax.
+* To search the indices that match the current index pattern, enter your search criteria in the query bar.
+By default, Kibana’s standard query language (KQL) features autocomplete and a simple, easy-to-use syntax to serch comple queries.
 Kibana is the default visualization tool for data in Elysiumsearch.

-It also serves as a user interface for Elysium Security , Alerting  and Index State Management.
+* Elysium KQL search also serves as a user interface for Elysium Security , Alerting  and Index State Management.

+* Elysium search also supports Free-Text search, Double-Quoted search, and Single-Quoted search, rules for numeric search, date search, and REGEX search.

 ### About Search Basics
 Elysium search syntax is based on "pipeline" concept and it uses logical and familiar operators letting you to create ad hoc queries quickly.